jamesdanielwhitford/replit.github.io/tutorials/39-two-player-wordle-clone-python-rich.md

 ## Printing colored text

-The first thing we need to figure out is how to print out different coloured letters.
-By default, we'll use similar settings to the Wordle defaults
+The first thing we need to figure out is how to print out different colored letters.
+By default, we'll use similar settings to the *Wordle* defaults

 * Green = correct letter in the correct position
 * Yellow = correct letter in the incorrect position